ck3g/gitai/README.md

 A CLI tool that uses AI to generate meaningful git commit messages based on your staged changes.

+⚠️ This is an unofficial project.
+It is not endorsed or supported by GitLab Inc.

 ## Features

 - Analyzes your git diff to understand changes